 The most effective metaphors trigger our senses by connecting an otherwise intangible subject to sight, sound, smell, touch, or taste.
 If you can engage any of these senses through metaphor, your writing will take on new life.
 Not only will it become more entertaining and more memorable, it will be easier for readers to relate to what you’re saying.

-Writing exercises with metaphors present a great challenge for learning how to use one of the most effective literary devices at our disposal.
+Writing exercises that focus on metaphors present a great challenge for learning how to use one of the most effective literary devices at our disposal.
 And using metaphors in our writing helps us engage readers’ senses.
-Metaphors are a lot of fun because tickling the senses is… well… sensual.
+Metaphors are a lot of fun because tickling the senses is…well…sensual.
 So let’s try it, shall we?

 Exercise #1: Thread the Metaphor

 Just about any topic will do, but keep in mind that some topics don’t need the help of a metaphor.
 Subjects like sex, food, music, and anything else that intrinsically affects the senses might not benefit from a metaphor the way more abstract topics will.
 Think about subjects you’ve explored recently in your writing.
 Were there any topics that felt flat or dry?
 You can revisit those topics and see how a metaphor adds dimension and makes a piece more compelling.